For a Healthier Crowning Glory

 Several studies have found a link between iron deficiency and hair loss in both men and women.

 And many doctors now do blood tests to check iron levels in people who complain to their doctors of hair loss.

 A well-rounded diet that provides enough iron can help keep your hair thick and healthy.

-Other great sources of iron: Red meat, poultry, tofu.
+Other great sources of iron would be red meat, poultry, tofu.

 Deficiencies of biotin have been associated with hair loss.

-Just put a handful of peanuts in a sandwich bag for a quick snack on the go, or enjoy peanut butter on apples, whole-grain crackers or celery.
+Just put a handful of peanuts in a sandwich bag for a quick snack on the go.

 Keep it to a handful a day if you’re trying to lose weight.

 Which is one of several hair-vitamins that can help keep hair shiny.